EITC & OSTC

 Six Easy Steps to Participate

 For the 2020-21 program year, applications must be submitted electronically using DCED's Single Application for Assistance.
-The applications supports participation in both EITC and OSTC programs.
+The application supports participation in both EITC and OSTC programs.

 Await approval (may take up to six weeks).